 Reynier eventually concluded that building a new distillery from scratch was the best option.
 But where?

-Given how prominently features in Reynier’s spirited journey, cane juice rum was the only option.
-Thus, any location had to support growing sugar cane on a commercial level.
+Given his terroir obsession, cane juice rum was the only option; any location had to support growing sugar cane on a commercial level.
 Molasses was a non-starter, as Reynier believes terroir is stripped away by the sugar/molasses production process. as Reynier explains it:

 A premium spirit like cognac is made from wine.
 Grappa is made from the debris left over after you’ve made wine.
 One is held in great prestige, and the other one is something given away at the end of an Italian meal.
 There’s obviously good grappas, of course…

 Another desirable attribute of a distillery location is many different micro-climates and soil conditions, the better to further refine the collective understanding of terroir.

 In June of 2015, Reynier visited Grenada for the first time.
 Impressed by what he saw, in early 2016 he commissioned Booker Tate — a company descended from Booker’s and Tate & Lyle, both very old guard names in the sugar and rum industry — for a feasibility study on growing sugar cane commercially on Grenada.